 I meet many people who have lots of interest and want to learn how to get started flipping houses.
 Many of them seem to want to do their twelfth house flip before they’ve even done their first one.

-Although I think the ambition is great, it may not be the right way to start off.
+Although I think the ambition is great, it may not be the right way to start.

-Sure, many of us want to make bucket loads of money quickly, then retire to a quiet beach and drink some cold adult beverages with umbrellas in them.
+Sure, many of us want to make bucket loads of money quickly.
+Then, we can retire to a quiet beach and sip on cocktails with tiny umbrellas in them.
 As much as that sounds like a great thing to be shooting for, I wrote a book a few years ago that kind of blew that for me.

-As Ferris said in his book, The 4-Hour Workweek:
+As Timothy Ferris said in his book, The 4-Hour Workweek:

 “You will reach a spot after which absolutely cannot stomach another Pina Colada and that’s when you realize that you will have to start doing something meaningful with your life…”

-At one point in time in my life, I imagined that sitting on the beach not doing anything would be awesome.
-I work for a few years, build up the portfolio, then retire.
-Until I read that passage by Ferris…Tim ruined it for me.
+At one point in time in my life, I imagined that sitting on the beach, not doing anything would be awesome.
+I would work for a few years, build up the portfolio, then retire, all until I read that passage.
+Ferris ruined this dream for me.

-How does this add up with regards to house flipping?
-Once I started actually doing the flips, I realized that the process of flipping a house is actually the fun part.
+How does that passage add up with regards to house flipping?
+Once I started doing the flips, I realized that the process of flipping a house is actually the fun part.

-The end result, which is the potential to earn a lot, is fun for sure.
-I mean it is fabulous to sell a flip in one day after putting in six months of work and repairs, and walking away with a big fat check…that is a very good feeling.
+The result, which is the potential to earn a large sum of money, is fun for sure.
+It is fabulous to sell a flip in one day after putting in six months of work and repairs, and walk away with a big fat cheque.
+That’s a very satisfying feeling.

-However it’s the process of flipping a house that gets me all amped up.
-So when I meet people that just want to aim for the end result, I tell them the same thing: you have to start with your very first house flip first.
+However, it’s the process of flipping a house that gets me all amped up.
+So when I meet people that just want to aim for the end result, I tell them the same thing: to get started flipping houses, you have to start with your very first house flip.

 Wholesalers are Good Source for New House Flippers

-When just getting started flipping houses, it’s best to start small and not bite off more than you can chew.
-So start small, but get started quickly.
-In the best way to do this and I have found is by using wholesalers.
+When just getting started flipping houses, it’s best not to bite off more than you can chew.
+So, start small, but get going quickly.
+I’ve found that the best way to do this is by using wholesalers.

-In fact, when I go to real estate investment meetings and meet other successful real estate investors, especially ones who flip houses, they tell me the same thing: they started with wholesalers as well.
-In fact, many of them prior to becoming a full-time house flippers, were wholesalers.
+When I go to real estate investment meetings and meet other successful real estate investors, especially ones who flip houses, they tell me the same thing: they started with wholesalers as well.
+In fact, before becoming a full-time house flipper, many of them were wholesalers.

-So if you really want to get started flipping properties quickly, and get to know your local wholesaler agents because they are a great source for house flips.
+So if you really want to get started flipping properties quickly, get to know your local wholesaler agents.
+They are an excellent source for house flips.

-Like anything in flipping homes, with wholesalers, you get the good offers with the bad ones.
-But like any other profession, you have to sift through the bad ones to get to the good ones.
+As with everything else involved in flipping homes, with wholesalers, you get the good offers with the bad ones.
+However, like any other profession, you have to sift through the bad ones to get to the good ones.

 What Is A Wholesaler?